 Confused Tourists: Ok, what does it cost?

 Confused Tourists: [mental calculations...]
 Fair enough.
 Should we sit down now, or…?

 That is the abridged version anyway.
 Charming though this experience was, it certainly was not the most efficient way to conduct business.
 In contrast to the hypothetical 7/11 decision described above, negotiating the terms of our meal at Khan’s Barbecue required 10-15 minutes of deliberation.
 That was in addition to the guidance we had previously received from Lonely Planet, which pointed us to Khan’s in the first place.

-The inefficiency did not arise from lack of technology, lack of capital, weak rule of law, poor education or any of the other commonly cited impediments to economic development (at least not directly).
-The difficulty was due entirely to the lack of shared concepts (otherwise Khan spoke English very well).
+The inefficiency did not arise from lack of technology, lack of capital, weak rule of law, poor education or any of the other commonly cited impediments to economic development.
+The difficulty was due entirely to the lack of shared concepts.
+(Otherwise there was no language barrier.
+Khan spoke English very well.)
 Notions like “buffet” or “family style” would have greatly simplified the situation.

 This is where top-down economic development runs into trouble.
 Investment capital can be imported through foreign aid.
 The institutions necessary for rule of law can be designed and dictated by well-meaning outsiders.
 Formal education can be administered bureaucratically.